bobutcher/ar_sinatra_base/readme.md

   1. Database config
   2. Databases are not just created `rake db:create` if using postgres
   2. Migrations vis `rake db:migrate`
+  2. Make a new migration `rake generate:migration {name of migration}`
   3. Torch db via `rake db:drop`

 ## Must have Locally